zeeshan-shah/pp3/README.md

 #### Test 5: Search Records

 1. From the main menu, selected "Search Records."
-2. Entered the search criteria, such as the employee's name or department.
+2. Entered the search criteria, such as the employee's first name or last name.
 3. Verified that the search results displayed the relevant records matching the search criteria.
 4. Took a screenshot of the application's interface showing the search results.
 5. No errors or issues were encountered during this test.